jonathan-scholbach/jargon/README.md

 + `-u` (or, with the same effect: `--user`): You can enter a user's name to keep track of progress individually.

-## Finish
+## During the Exercise

+When prompted for a certain vocable, you can ask for a hint to be displayed by typing a question mark (`"?"`) instead of an answer.

-To finish your exercise, just type `"x"` when prompted for the vocabulary answer.
+To finish your exercise, just type `"x"` when prompted for the vocable.